canhaptics/canhaptics.github.io/index.md

 **Researchers:** the CanHaptics network will establish a tighter research community in Canada, streamlining collaboration across space (connecting researchers at different institutions), time (improving institutional knowledge and training across generations of students), and communities (connecting researchers with industry and community partners).

-# What does CanHaptics do?

-CanHaptics connects people through several programs (currently in development):
- - CanHap 501: a cross-institutional graduate course on haptic information design
- - CanHap Seminar series: a ~monthly seminar series featuring researchers from all areas of haptics.

 # Get involved!
-You can follow our updates at <mailing list>.

-If you are interested in becoming an industry or community member, <contact us>.
+If you are interested in becoming an industry or community member, contact any of the lead investigators above.

-If you are interested in joining as a researcher or trainee, <contact us differently>.

 ## Attributions